 This work is based on a high-performance research infrastructure with innovative system technology in order to be able to process the highly sensitive layers continuously in a vacuum.

 The basis for this is laid by the BMBF Research Laboratory Microelectronics Bochum for 2D electronics ForLab PICT2DES.
 It is one of 12 research laboratories in Germany.
 The subject matter is a process-integrating cluster tool for up to 200 mm substrates, which atomic layer deposition (ALD), atomic layer etching (ALE), plasma-assisted vapor deposition (PECVD) and reactive ion etching (reactive ion etching, RIE) combined with in-situ plasma diagnostics in one device, without breaking the vacuum during transfer between the processes.
 The aim is to develop novel electronic systems based on 2D integration that open up market segments such as flexible microelectronics, highly sensitive sensors or microfluidic systems.
-The cluster tool is currently being procured and should be fully operational by 2021.

 As part of the DFG priority program „High Frequency Flexible Bendable Electronics for Wireless Communication Systems” FFlexCom, SPP 1796, it is about the realization of the first completely flexible, integrated thin-film electronics for wireless communication and its high-frequency properties.
 In order to achieve frequencies in the low GHz range, innovative material classes are used which, in addition to high mobility, offer sufficient mechanical stability.
 Together with the group for inorganic chemistry (Prof. Dr. Anjana Devi) the fascinating material class of Ütransition metal dichalcogenides and their application in flexible, pliable electronics is being researched.
 The transition metal dichalcogenides show a high degree of transparency, a significantly higher conductivity and high mechanical stability compared to the organic and metal oxide semiconductors.